ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/04_connection/README.md

 Submit a link to your sketch (or submit all source files) and add or link results in your submission file.

+*On a side note*: Each team member should make a submission.
+However, those submissions can be identical (or one links to the other).

 ## Learnings

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?